Gamemode-One/docs/docs/functions.md

   - They don't have strict naming rules, just have a descriptive name

  ## Misc
-- Naming
-  - Names should be in lower snake case
-  - They do not require a namespace
+- Functions do not require a namespace
 - If you execute a function relative to an entity, you can use @s within the function to refer to the entity
   - This can be a very powerful way to make your functions dynamic so use it to your advantage!
 - It is good practise not to include the name of the module within the names of files in a module
-  - It is a lot cleaner to write "/function region/display_controller" vs "/function region/region_display_controller"
+  - E.G It is a lot cleaner to write "/function region/display_controller" vs "/function region/region_display_controller"